Regina Spektor: Artistry

 British singer Kate Nash said, "I related to her because she's a woman who plays the piano and writes imaginative songs.
 I've played the piano since I was about seven but I'd never seen it as an instrument for pop music.
 Regina Spektor made the piano cool… I love the fact that her accent shines through.
 When I started making music, it inspired me to sing the way I talk, because that's what's real."

 Appearances in the media

-Since 2005, Spektor's music has been used in various television programs and commercials.
+Television

+Spektor has written and recorded a number of songs for television, including "You've Got Time" the theme song for the Netflix series Orange is the New Black in 2013, "Birdsong" for the Amazon's The Romanoffs in 2018, and "Walking Away" for Amazon's Modern Love in 2019.
+She also covered "Little Boxes" by Malvina Reynolds for Showtime's television series Weeds, which was used as the title song in the episode "Mile Deep and a Foot Wide" (2006); her original recording "Ghost of Corporate Future" was used both at the beginning and end of this episode.

+Film

+Spektor wrote and recorded "The Call" for the 2008 film The Chronicles of Narnia: Prince Caspian and "One Little Soldier" for the 2019 film Bombshell.
+She also covered "While My Guitar Gently Weeps" by The Beatles for the 2016 animated film Kubo and the Two Strings.